 Advanced Imaging Techniques

 While the empty can test remains a cornerstone of the clinical examination, advanced imaging techniques like MRI and ultrasound play an increasingly important role in confirming diagnoses and assessing the extent of supraspinatus pathology.
-MRI, in particular, provides detailed images of the rotator cuff tendons and surrounding structures, allowing for accurate detection of tears, inflammation, and other abnormalities.
+In practice, mRI, in particular, provides detailed images of the rotator cuff tendons and surrounding structures, allowing for accurate detection of tears, inflammation, and other abnormalities.
 Ultrasound can also be useful, especially in dynamic assessments, where the tendon is examined during movement.

 Comparative Studies